-An organic, open and welcoming facility, the McCrory Gardens Center serves as a visitor center, event rental space, interpretive and education center, and adds full-season access to the Gardens.
+Built in 2012, An organic, open and welcoming facility, the McCrory Gardens Center serves as a visitor center, event rental space, interpretive and education center, and adds full-season access to the Gardens.
 With the future goal to achieve Silver LEED Certification, the Visitor Center design uses natural materials - glass, water, wood and stone - and design principals such as use of light, connection to the outdoors and human scale elements.

-The new Education Center provides a flexible 300 +/- seat conference room or 200+/ - banquet room, 2 meeting/class rooms, a warming kitchen, administrative offices, gift shop and outdoor garden patio seating.
+The Education Center provides a flexible 300 +/- seat conference room or 200+/ - banquet room, 2 meeting/class rooms, a warming kitchen, administrative offices, gift shop and outdoor garden patio seating.

 Straw Bale House